 Yes, there will need to be some minor changes in the supply chain to the pharmacist.
-But those changes can be instituted with a minimum need for system tweaks and absent any need for an entire supply and dispensing apparatus to be invented.
+However, BC can institute these changes with a minimum need for system tweaks and absent any need the re-invent the entire supply apparatus.

-In a twist of irony, with all of this considered, for those who really need marijuana for medical purposes, the only way they will ever get what they need is if recreational pot is re-criminalized, not de-criminalized.
+Ironically, the only way those who actually have a medical need for ever get what they need is if recreational pot is re-criminalized, not de-criminalized.
 The courts MUST lead the way though.

-- We ensure that the marijuana going to our sick is adequate to do the job.
+- Ensure that the marijuana going to our sick is adequate to do the job.

-- We establish a stronger deterrent against gang involvement with weed.
+- Establish a stronger deterrent against gang involvement with weed.

-- We stop the demoralization of crown prosecutors and police who are becoming increasingly frustrated by the courts.
+- Stop the demoralization of crown prosecutors and police who are becoming increasingly frustrated by the courts.

-- We ensure that our youth do not see a marijuana dispensary on every block.
+- Ensure that our youth do not see a marijuana dispensary on every block.

-- We send our youth a clear and consistent message that the “rule of law” is an integral part of Canadian life.
+- Send our youth a clear and consistent message that the “rule of law” is an integral part of Canadian life.

-- We encourage the growth of legitimate businesses.
-We need businesses that are legally licensed by the federal government and businesses that employ citizens and actually pay taxes.
+- Encourage the growth of legitimate businesses.
+Businesses need to be legal.
+Businesses need to be licensed by the federal government.
+Additionally businesses need to employ honest citizens and businesses need to pay taxes.
 We don’t need businesses that steal from us and destroy what might be the finest health care system in the world.